Simon Winchester

 Simon Winchester OBE (born 28 September 1944) is a British-American author and journalist.
 In his career at The Guardian newspaper, Winchester covered numerous significant events, including Bloody Sunday and the Watergate Scandal.
-Winchester has written or contributed to more than a dozen nonfiction books, has written one novel, and has contributed to several travel magazines, among them Condé Nast Traveler, Smithsonian Magazine, and National Geographic.
+Winchester has written or contributed to over 30 best-selling nonfiction books, one novel, and several magazines, among them Condé Nast Traveler, Smithsonian Magazine, and National Geographic.

 Early life and education

 Born in London, Winchester attended several boarding schools in Dorset, including Hardye's School.
 He spent a year hitchhiking around the United States, then in 1963 went up to St Catherine's College, Oxford, to study geology.
-He graduated in 1966, and found work with Falconbridge of Africa, a Canadian mining company.
+He graduated in 1966, and found work with Falconbridge Nickel Mines, a Canadian mining company.
 His first assignment was to work as a field geologist searching for copper deposits in Uganda.

 Career

 While on assignment in Uganda, Winchester happened upon a copy of James Morris' Coronation Everest, an account of the 1953 expedition that led to the first successful ascent of Mount Everest.
 The book instilled in Winchester the desire to be a writer, so he wrote to Morris, seeking career advice.
 Morris urged Winchester to give up geology the very day he received the letter, and get a job as a writer on a newspaper.

 In 1969 Winchester joined The Guardian, first as a regional correspondent based in Newcastle upon Tyne, but later as its Northern Ireland correspondent.
 Winchester's time in Northern Ireland placed him around several events of The Troubles, including the events of Bloody Sunday and the Belfast "Hour of Terror".
 In 1971, Winchester became involved in a controversy over the British press's coverage of Northern Ireland on the floor of the House of Commons when Bernadette Devlin described his role in reporting the shooting to death by British soldiers of Barney Watt in Hooker Street in the morning of Saturday, 6 February 1971.

 After leaving Northern Ireland in 1972, Winchester was briefly assigned to Calcutta before becoming correspondent for The Guardian in Washington, DC, where he covered news ranging from the end of Richard Nixon's administration to the start of Jimmy Carter's presidency.